 With that being said, it can be tough at times to understand what people are working on, especially as a team leader.
 You want to make sure that the team is aligned, but you also don’t want to hold a meeting (that’s probably inconvenient as the team is located in several time-zones) or act like a micro-manager.

 If this rings true, it sounds like you should incorporate daily standups into your work routine.
-You can use our free standup template to help.

 A standup is when people answer the following questions on a daily basis: